01

 We had time to go ashore, clear customs and explore the island and go for a swim.
 Near the end of the day some of us actually swam back to the boat, which was an even longer swim than the first night, but less tiring by now.
 It’s amazing how quickly your body can adapt from a life of sitting in a chair in front of a computer to that of swimming, pulling sheets (ropes) and hiking.

-Nature is always truly in control, Dominica ship wreaks from a past Hurricane
+Nature is always truly in control, Dominica ship wrecks from a past Hurricane

 That evening consisted of another fantastic meal, more stars, and good company and conversation.
 This was also the day my patch came off.
 The others using patches applied another one, but I wanted to try going without one for the rest of the trip.